1. What went well? Or, what did you learn from this session?

 Identify key concepts:

-Use specialized Encyclopedias and Dictionaries to get an overview of your topic or to find definitions of key terms and concepts.
+Use these to get an overview of your topic or to find definitions of key terms and concepts:

 - New encyclopedia of Africa

 - EIU.com (Country information)

 Use our customized search engine for Government Information and filter your search by geographic area.

 Database searching is NOT like Google!
 Most do not support natural language searching.
 You have to be precise in the words that you select.